afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 This blog intends to

-1) lay out the structure of a hierarchical modeling;
+1) lay out the structure of a hierarchical modeling framework;

 2) demonstrate the implementation of the hierarhical model using the `R` package `brms` with a dataset from a Stroop experiment ([Hedge et al., 2018](https://doi.org/10.3758/s13428-017-0935-1)).